 As an apprentice, then a journeyperson, you’ll have job security.
 The skill of a union electrician is highly respected nationwide.
 The finest electrical workers in the country receive their training through the Dakotas Area Electrical Apprenticeship and Training Fund.

-Current journeyman wages vary from $28.51 to $34.46 an hour, depending on jurisdiction.
-Apprentice wages are based upon a percentage of the journeyman’s hourly wage and advancements are made at six month intervals.
+Current journeyperson wages vary from $28.25 to $35.92 an hour, depending on jurisdiction.
+Apprentice wages are based upon a percentage of the journeyperson hourly wage and advancements are made at six month intervals.
 After the first two steps of the apprenticeship program, you will receive pension, vacation and holiday pay.

-Benefits start after a 14 day waiting period with a weekly disability benefit of $300 with a maximum period of 52 weeks.
-Occupational coverage is $40 per week with Workmen’s Compensation supplement.
+Benefits start after a short waiting period with a weekly disability benefit of $300 with a maximum period of 52 weeks.
+Occupational coverage is $40 per week with Worker’s Compensation supplement.
 Vacation contribution varies from 5% to 7% of gross wages for apprentices, depending on jurisdiction.